tarantool/migrations/README.md

 5) What will happen then:
     * coordinator node (the one you curled upon) will trigger migrations execution on all replicaset leaders;
     * each replicaset leader will apply all available migrations and reply to coordinator;
-    * if all replies are sussessful, coordinator will apply changes to cluster-wide config - a list of applied migrations and (optionally) resulting ddl-schema.
+    * if all replies are successful, coordinator will apply changes to cluster-wide config - a list of applied migrations and (optionally) resulting ddl-schema.

 6) That's it!